jjmason687/3D-Rigid-Rotating-Objects-/README.md

 # Image Datasets for 3D Rigid Body Dynamics on **SO(**3**)**
 Repository for implmentation of code used for data generation in ["Learning to Predict 3D Rotational Dynamics from Images of a Rigid Body with Unknown Mass Distribution"](https://www.mdpi.com/2226-4310/10/11/921).

-In many real-world settings, image observations of freely rotating 3D rigid bodies may be available when low-dimensional measurements are not.
-However, the high-dimensionality of image data precludes the use of classical estimation techniques to learn the dynamics.
-The usefulness of standard deep learning methods is also limited, because an image of a rigid body reveals nothing about the distribution of mass inside the body, which, together with initial angular velocity, is what determines how the body will rotate.
-We present a physics-based neural network model to estimate and predict 3D rotational dynamics from image sequences.
-We achieve this using a multi-stage prediction pipeline that maps individual images to a latent representation homeomorphic to SO(3), computes angular velocities from latent pairs, and predicts future latent states using the Hamiltonian equations of motion. **In order to demonstrate the efficacy of our approach, we've created a framework to generate datasets of sequences of synthetic images of rotating objects, including cubes, prisms and satellites, with unknown uniform and non-uniform mass distributions.
+ **In order to demonstrate the efficacy of our approach, we've created a framework to generate datasets of sequences of synthetic images of rotating objects, including cubes, prisms and satellites, with unknown uniform and non-uniform mass distributions.
 This repository provides a way to modularly generate different datasets of 3D objects rotating and moving accoding to 3D rigid body dynamics.**

 ## Dependencies
 The dependencies for this repository are given in the '''environment.yaml''' file.
 Some primary dependencies include:\